 - Personal essay (use this to tell us how the internship will advance your academic/career goals)

 - Do NOT submit your application until all necessary components are uploaded (i.e., transcripts, personal essay, resume).
 Once these are submitted, you cannot upload anything else or change anything within the application.

 - Upload your documents as a .pdf or .jpeg file.
 Other file formats will upload, but may not hold your formatting commands.

 - An unofficial or official transcript can be uploaded by first scanning the document and saving it as a pdf or jpeg.

 - Make sure that you click the “send e-mail” button.
 This triggers the system to e-mail your references with instructions to them for uploading the reference letter.
 Please advise your references of this in advance.

 Applications for fall, winter, and spring internships are accepted on an ongoing basis.
-For most departments the application deadline for summer 2012 internships is March 1, 2012.
+The application deadline for summer 2015 internships is March 1, 2015.
 Exceptions are noted on individual position description pages.